Finding Digital Balance

 I learned this personally.
 In the past, I would half-listen to someone I love while texting someone else.
 I was physically present but emotionally absent.
 That realization deeply convicted me.
 Now, I take out my earbuds and put my phone aside so the other person knows I’m interested in what they are saying.
 Our presence is one of the greatest gifts we can give – and people know when you aren’t really connecting with them.

 We can find a healthy digital balance, although it takes intention and practice.
 As you may know, I love to start each day having with Coffee With Jesus, spending time in prayer, reading Scripture, and practicing gratitude which sets the tone for the day.
 I get up early, which allows me to relax and prepare for what’s ahead.
-Other simple strategies help: avoiding phones during meals, skipping late-night scrolling, leaving devices in another room while sleeping, and practicing a Digital Sabbath—set apart hours or a full day away from social media to reconnect with our Creator and live-giving relationships.
+I’ve found other simple strategies help: avoiding phones during meals, skipping late-night scrolling, leaving devices in another room while sleeping, and practicing a Digital Sabbath—set apart hours or a full day away from social media to reconnect with live-giving relationships.

 Coaching Connection: